UniversitaDellaCalabria/uniCMS/docs/source/contents/introduction.md

 Introduction
 ------------

-For the correct use of uniCMS we must familiarize ourselves with the following components:
+For the correct usage of uniCMS we must familiarize ourselves with the following components:

 - **Web Sites**, fully qualified domain name
 - **Contexts**, WebPaths like `/offices` and `/offices/employees`